 St Kilda holds the largest UK colony of Puffins.
 With around 25% of the UK population St Kilda is home to around 270,000 sea birds during the breeding season.

-Outside St Kilda the largest breeding colonies are found in the Shetland Isles.
-Here ‘Tammie Norries’ as they are known locally can be seen in large numbers at the following locations:
+Beyond St Kilda.
+The largest breeding colonies outside St Kilda are in the Shetland Isles.
+Here Puffins are known as ‘Tammie Norries’.
+They can be seen at the following locations:

 - Sumburgh Head, Shetland Islands

 - Hermaness, Unst, Shetland Isles

 You can also see Puffins around other Shetland locations in smaller numbers.
 For example Fetlar, Out Skerries and Burravoe on Yell.
 If travelling to the far north or St Kilda is out of the question Puffins can be found on the Isle of May in the Forth estuary.
 Other notable Puffin Colonies around Scotland include the Shiant Isles, Handa and Treshnish Isles.